A handful of tips I’ve learned about successful Periscope broadcasts.

 Your broadcast will live on Periscope for 24hrs.
 This adds a bit of urgency to anyone who might want to hear what you had to say.
 So what you can do is use a tool like Buffer or Hootsuite to schedule out a reshare of that link from your initial broadcast letting people know it will only be available for X more hours.

-#ProTip: Use the time-sensitive urgency of #Periscope to reshare your broadcasts via @buffer.
-Click To TweetLearn, Rinse and Repeat
+[clickToTweet tweet=”#ProTip: Use the time-sensitive urgency of #Periscope to reshare your broadcasts via @buffer. ” quote=”#ProTip: Use the time-sensitive urgency of #Periscope to reshare your broadcasts via @buffer. “]

 You should always be learning— nobody is perfect and there’s always room to improve.
 Pay attention to: